open-mmlab/mmdetection/docs/en/user_guides/config.md

             roi_feat_size=7,  # Size of RoI features
             num_classes=80,  # Number of classes for classification bbox_coder=dict(  # Box coder used in the second stage. type='DeltaXYWHBBoxCoder',  # Type of box coder.
-'DeltaXYWHBBoxCoder' is applied for most of methods. target_means=[0.0, 0.0, 0.0, 0.0],  # Means used to encode and decode box target_stds=[0.1, 0.1, 0.2, 0.2]),  # Standard variance for encoding and decoding.
+'DeltaXYWHBBoxCoder' is applied for most of the methods. target_means=[0.0, 0.0, 0.0, 0.0],  # Means used to encode and decode box target_stds=[0.1, 0.1, 0.2, 0.2]),  # Standard variance for encoding and decoding.
 It is smaller since the boxes are more accurate.
 [0.1, 0.1, 0.2, 0.2] is a conventional setting. reg_class_agnostic=False,  # Whether the regression is class agnostic.